 Most punch needle projects work with rug wool.
 Choose good quality wool and avoid snags and pulling.
 Wall hangings and lighter-weight projects work well with knitting yarn.

-Woven fabrics are best because the punch tool is going to pierce in-between the weave of the fabric.
+Woven fabrics also called foundation fabric, are best because the punch tool is going to pierce in-between the weave of the fabric.
 Monks cloth, open canvas, weaver's cloth, linen, burlap, or rug warp are recommended.
-Monk’s cloth from 100% cotton is a favorite as it is smooth and strong, but easy to work with while it holds the yarn.
+Monk’s cloth from 100% cotton is a favorite as it is smooth and strong but easy to work with while it holds the yarn.
 My samples were done using Monk's cloth.

 Hoops to Use for Punch Needle